 [Further detail, including specifics on what we regard as 'adequate procedures' to act as a shield against the section 7 Corporate offence.
 Also will include information on 'facilitation payments' and other euphemisms that might seek to cover offences.
 Will be developed after further consultation with officers in relevant services].

 Appendix F - Anti Money Laundering Policy & Procedures

-[Policy and procedures maintained by Finance, will copy/paste existing position into this document].
+[Policy and procedures maintained by Finance]

 Appendix G - Investigation Liaison Protocols